 The operation of the Company's business depends on the Company's information technology systems.
 The Company relies on its information technology systems to effectively manage, among other things, the Company's business data, communications, supply chain, inventory management, customer order entry and order fulfillment, processing transactions, summarizing and reporting results of operations, human resources benefits and payroll management, compliance with regulatory, legal and tax requirements and other processes and data necessary to manage the Company's business.
 The failure of the Company's information technology systems, including any failure of the Company's current systems and/or as a result of transitioning to additional or replacement information technology systems, as the case may be, to perform as the Company anticipates could disrupt the Company's business and could result in, among other things, transaction errors, processing inefficiencies, loss of data and the loss of sales and customers, which could cause the Company's business, financial condition and/or results of operations to suffer.
-In addition, the Company's information technology systems failure, system conversions, security breaches, cyber-attacks, viruses and/or human error.
+In addition, the Company's information technology systems may be vulnerable to damage or interruption from circumstances beyond the Company's control, including, without limitation, fire, natural disasters, power outages, systems failure, system conversions, security breaches, cyber-attacks, viruses and/or human error.
 In any such event, the Company could be required to make a significant investment to fix or replace its information technology systems, and the Company could experience interruptions in its ability to service its customers.
-Any such damage or interruption could have a material adverse effect on the Company's business, financial condition and/or results.
-Any such damage or interruption could have a material adverse effect on the Company's business, financial condition and/or results.
+Any such damage or interruption could have a material adverse effect on the Company's business, financial condition and/or results of operations.